umbraco/UmbracoDocs/Reference/Searching/Examine/Quick-Start/index-v8.md

 At this point, we have chosen to use the External index and its searcher.

 :::tip
-We reference the External index by it's alias "ExternalIndex".
+We reference the External index by its alias "ExternalIndex".
 Umbraco has a set of 'Constants' that refer to the indexes that can be more convenient to use `Constants.UmbracoIndexes`.
 So, in the example here we could have used `Constants.UmbracoIndexes.ExternalIndexName` instead of "ExternalIndex".
 :::

 The `searcher` has a CreateQuery method, where you can choose to search content, media or members eg: